WVURAIL/dspira/_posts/2020-08-21-Astronomy_Lecture_Recordings.md

 ---

 The astronomy taught alongside the telescope building at the DSPIRA summer institute, recorded.
-These are university lectures given to a room of high school teachers, so they assume no astronomy background but do not talk down.
+These university lectures were given to high school teachers.
+They assume no astronomy background and retain university-level explanations.

 They run in order and build on each other, but each stands on its own if you only want one.